 Greensboro, N.C. — Members of a statewide coalition who have been advocating for years for proper cleanup and disposal of massive coal ash ponds around the state today announced they are boycotting a public meeting in Greensboro scheduled for tonight by the Department of Environmental Quality, and another scheduled in Roxboro tomorrow night.
-The citizens, part of the Alliance for Carolinians Together Against Coal Ash (ACT), said they only learned about the meetings on Friday and feel the agency utterly to make a good-faith effort to inform them of the meetings.
+The citizens, part of the Alliance for Carolinians Together Against Coal Ash (ACT), said they only learned about the meetings on Friday and feel the agency utterly failed to make a good-faith effort to inform them of the meetings.

 In a letter sent today to the DEQ, the coalition said it is “unacceptable that the agency failed to ensure that community members were aware of these important meetings.”
 Further, the meeting tonight in Greensboro to address problems at the Belews Creek and Buck power plants is roughly an hour’s drive from the communities that are directly impacted.